cpottle9/RP2-PowerControl/README.md

 If there are hardware blocks you do not need at all you can disable them completely.
 For example if your application does not use SPI you can completely the SPI blocks.

-There are several hardware blocks which can always safely be disabled while sleeping only.
+There are several hardware blocks which can always safely be disabled while sleeping.
 They are only needed while awake:
 * SRAM - SRAM contents are preserved while disabled.
 There a total of 6 SRAM blocks on RP2040 and 10 SRAM blocks on the RP2350.
 * XIP  - eXecute In Place cache also preserved while disabled.